gmickel/CodeWhisper/USAGE.md

    **Solution**: Ensure you're using a model that can handle diff-based code modifications.
 If you're using a model that doesn't support diff-based code modifications, you can try using the `--no-diff` flag to disable them.

 For more complex issues or if these solutions don't help, please open an issue on the [CodeWhisper GitHub repository](https://github.com/gmickel/CodeWhisper/issues).

+7. **Issue**: Unexpected behavior when using `--accept-plan` flag.
+   **Solution**: Ensure you understand the implications of using `--accept-plan`.
+This flag skips the manual review of the generated plan, which might lead to unintended code changes.
+If you're unsure about the generated plan, avoid using this flag and manually review the plan instead.